New-Horizons-SPM/scanbot/docs/automation.md

     - When scanbot detects that the tip is unstable, it will automatically navigate the tip to the clean metal surface and initiate the ```auto_tip_shape``` command.
     - Once the tip is refined, it will be moved back to the sample and the survey will continue.

+**Note:** Although Scanbot excels at identifying noisy images resulting from tip-sample interaction, its capacity to evaluate overall image quality remains restricted.
+While it can detect unstable tips, **it cannot identify doubled tips**.
+In the event of a tip alteration resulting in multiple tips, Scanbot will not endeavor to reshape it.
+However, if the tip becomes unstable, Scanbot will recognise this and refine the tip accordingly.

+**Note2: Scanbot requires a camera feed to track the tip during automated operation.** For this reason, there is a configurable [hook](/hooks/#hk_classifier) that will allow Scanbot to control the STM light when required.
 <br>

 ## Operation Details